 Where can you get a business loan?

-A useful approach in preparing for the loan application process is to ask yourself some basic questions.
+A helpful approach in preparing for the loan application process is to ask yourself some basic questions.
 What percentage of the purchase price are you able to pay upfront?
 Be aware that lenders typically require a 10 percent down payment.
 How much collateral do you have to back the loan?
-If you cannot afford to lose an asset, it should not be used as collateral.
+It should not be used as collateral if you cannot afford to lose an asset.

-Prior to submitting a loan application, examine your current credit score.
-If you have a low credit score, you may want to first take steps to raise it in the coming months.
+Before submitting a loan application, examine your current credit score.
+If you have a low credit score, you may want first to take steps to raise it in the coming months.
 There are various ways to boost your credit score, such as paying off debt by operating on a tighter budget.

 Additional Ways to Finance Buying A Business